wenbobao/PPiOS-Rename/README.md

 4. _isPropertyName
 5. setIsPropertyName

+### Issues using an obfuscated framework

+Ensure you have excluded all the classes, properties, etc specified in the distributed header files as users of the framework may encounter linking and/or runtime issues if some were renamed.

+#### Undefined symbols for architecture ...: "_OBJC_CLASS_$_SomeClass", referenced from: objc-class-ref in ObjectFile.o

+This linking issue occurred because `SomeClass` was not excluded when analyzing the framework.
+Add `-F '!ClassName'` to the command line when analyzing.
+You will then need to obfuscate, build, and redistribute the framework.

+#### 'NSInvalidArgumentException', reason: '-[_ClassName setPropertyName:]: unrecognized selector sent to instance 0x145a7c90'

+This end user application runtime failure occurred because `PropertyName` was not excluded when analyzing the framework.
+Add `-x PropertyName` to the the command line when analyzing.
+You will then need to obfuscate, build, and redistribute the framework.

 ### XIB and Storyboards limitations
 If you're using external libraries which provide Interface Builder files, be sure to ignore those symbols as they won't work when you launch the app and try to use them.
 You can do that using the `-F` option to the Analyze phase.